paragonie/airship-barge/README.md

 # Barge

-A command line interface for developing and distributing Airship gadgets.
+A command line interface for developing and distributing [Airship](https://github.com/paragonie/airship) cabins, gadgets, and motifs.